Bob Buck (bushman): Later life

 In 1939 the Buck and Butler dissolved their partnership and Buck began managing Renner's Rock Station until he retired to Alice Springs in 1953.
 In Alice Springs Buck became an 'identity' at the Stuart Arms Hotel and he became a notorious yarn-spinner who told many tall stories.

 Buck died on 9 August 1960 and is buried at the Memorial Cemetery in Alice Springs.

 Legacy

 Buck Road in Ilparpa in Alice Springs and Lake Buck in the Tanami Desert are named for him.

-Buck also donated a photograph collection to the Northern Territory Archives Service (Libraries and Archives NT) containing photographic negatives and prints of the Hermannsburg and Finke regions (NTRS 1248).
+Buck also donated a photograph collection to the Northern Territory Archives Service (now: Library & Archives NT) containing photographic negatives (NTRS 4432) and prints (NTRS 1248) of the Hermannsburg and Finke regions.